munikes/tornado-relayer/README.md

 Relayer should return a transaction hash

-In that case you will need to add https termination yourself because browsers with default settings will prevent https tornado.cash UI from submitting your request over http connection
+In that case you will need to add https termination yourself because browsers with default settings will prevent https tornadoeth.cash UI from submitting your request over http connection

 ## Run geth node